Density of Acrylic | The Complete Guide

 Manufacturing Process

 The manufacturing process used to produce acrylic plastic can also affect its density.
 For example, the cooling rate during the casting process can impact the density of the finished product.
-Additionally, the presence of any additives or fillers in the material can also influence its density.
+Any additives or fillers in the material can also influence its density.

 Presence of Additives or Fillers